VirusPilot/stratux-pi4/README.md

   - enable ssh
   - enable user pi with password
   - configure WiFi (particularly important for Pi Zero 2W)
-- boot and wait until your Pi is connected to your LAN or WiFi
+- boot with this image and wait until your Pi is connected to your LAN or WiFi
 - please note that the brightness values of the Pi Zero 2W LED are reversed so it will turn off as soon as Stratux has successfully booted

 ## start build process